 Who is AccountsReceivable.com?

-AccountsReceivable.com is a debt collection agency located in Orlando, Florida.
+AccountsReceivable.com is a debt collection agency headquartered in Orlando, Florida.
+Their job is to collect debts on behalf of original creditors.

 Who does AccountsReceivable.com collect for?